 There is no medical test to show if you were exposed to bromate.
 You can ask your drinking water supplier if the water was treated with ozonation, and if it contains bromate.
-The Environmental Protection Agency requires that water be tested for bromate.

 Technical information for bromate

 CAS Number: 15541-45-4